 Connectivity of information is important to an integrated report, and this includes demonstrating the links between the capitals.
 So, while it is usual for some information in an integrated report to relate solely to an individual capital, the report also needs to show the important interdependencies and trade-offs between the capitals.

-<IR> Framework reference: Paragraph 3.8
+Integrated Reporting Framework reference: Paragraph 3.8

 A zero-sum game is rare in practice.
 That is, the positive and negative interactions within and across the capitals rarely ‘cancel’ each other out perfectly.
 We should also bear in mind that it would not be practicable (or even possible, in some cases) to quantify and explain all complex relationships within and across the full range of capitals to derive a net overall impact.
 Gains and losses can be inherently difficult to measure, in part because their precise evaluation depends on the perspective chosen.
 Imperfect information about external perceptions also introduces uncertainty and subjectivity to the process.
-And, of course, prioritizing one set of interests over another set of interests necessarily involves judgement.
+And, of course, prioritising one set of interests over another set of interests necessarily involves judgement.
 Finally, the evaluation process assumes that we can reasonably and reliably translate the effects on all capitals into a common unit of measure.

 Despite these limitations, the International <IR>Framework reminds us that alternative courses of action invite different balancing acts in terms of their effects on the capitals.
 When these effects, and their potential trade-offs, are material to the organization’s value creation story, they are included in the integrated report.

-<IR> Framework reference: Paragraphs 2.11-2.14, 4.56
+Integrated Reporting Framework reference: Paragraphs 2.11-2.14, 4.56

-Effective organizations continuously monitor the operating environment for risks and opportunities.
+Effective organisations continuously monitor the operating environment for risks and opportunities.
 It’s important that the integrated report show both sides of the coin; after all, failure to seize opportunities can be as detrimental to a business model as mismanagement of risks, particularly in a disruptive or competitive environment.

-<IR> Framework reference: Paragraphs 2.26 and 2.27
+Integrated Reporting Framework reference: Paragraphs 2.26 and 2.27

-Some reports address risks more comprehensively than opportunities; however, the International <IR> Framework does not emphasize risks over opportunities.
+Some reports address risks more comprehensively than opportunities; however, the International <IR> Framework does not emphasise risks over opportunities.
 In fact, risks and opportunities are referenced together throughout the <IR> Framework – including in a single, dedicated Content Element – because they are often connected.
-For example, in pursuing its strategic objectives, an organization might aggressively exploit new opportunities, a move that can carry inherent risks.
+For example, in pursuing its strategic objectives, an organisation might aggressively exploit new opportunities, a move that can carry inherent risks.
 On the flipside, emerging risks that have the potential to disrupt business models can also present new opportunities for innovation and growth.

 The level of disclosure on opportunities (and risks) depends on the extent to which they influence value creation.
 Report preparers should realistically assess the likelihood that the opportunity (or risk) will materialize, as well as the magnitude of the effect if it does.
-Organizations should also consider their ability to deliver on key opportunities, were they to arise.
+Organisations should also consider their ability to deliver on key opportunities, were they to arise.